Date: April – May 2025

 A NATURAL ANAMORPHOSIS

-In 2025, I volunteered at the Radicepura Garden Festival — an experience I had long dreamed of.
-Initially, I had hoped to submit my own project, but I didn’t meet the eligibility criteria.
-Still, I chose to be there.
-I wanted to learn, to understand firsthand what it means to build a garden in such a complex and inspiring context.
+In 2025, I participated as a volunteer in the Radicepura Garden Festival, an experience I had long desired.
+Initially, I had hoped to propose my own project, but I did not meet the competition’s criteria.
+Nevertheless, I decided to take part.
+I wanted to learn and gain first-hand understanding of what it means to create a garden within such a complex and inspiring context.

-During the installation phase, my attention kept returning to a large structure in the center of the exhibition area: Anamorfosi, an installation by French artist François Abelanet.
-It was made up of thirty-three tilted planting beds, arranged to form an octagon — visible only from a specific, elevated vantage point.
-From that one spot, the shape appeared symmetrical and ordered.
-But up close, everything was distorted: the lower beds were just 2 m², while the upper ones reached up to 15 m².
-It was an optical illusion based on anamorphosis — a technique where a distorted image comes together only when seen from a precise viewpoint, in this case a platform three meters high.
+During the setup phase, my attention was repeatedly drawn to a large installation at the center of the exhibition area: Anamorphosis, a work by the French artist François Abelanet.
+It consisted of thirty-three inclined tanks arranged to form an octagon, visible only from a specific elevated vantage point.
+From that point, the shape appeared regular and symmetrical.
+But approaching it, everything became distorted: the diamonds at the bottom were tiny (2 m²), while those at the top were much larger (up to 15 m²).
+It was an optical illusion based on anamorphosis—a technique that allows a distorted image to appear coherent only when viewed from a precise spot—in this case, a raised platform about three meters high.

-This installation has been a symbol of the festival for years — and it was exactly there that I wanted to intervene, by bringing something living, ephemeral, and spontaneous into that fixed form.
+This installation has been a festival icon for years, and it was there that I wanted to intervene, introducing a living, ephemeral, spontaneous element within that fixed form.

-In my work, order is what I pursue when I choose seeds, draw a scheme, select the perfect moment to sow.
-But as soon as those seeds touch the soil, another kind of order begins — the order of nature, which decides what sprouts, when, and how it blooms.
-To human eyes, this might seem like chaos, because it escapes our control.
-But for nature, that’s simply the way it works.
+In my work, the order I seek appears when I select seeds, draw a layout, or choose a precise moment to sow.
+But the moment those seeds touch the soil, another kind of order begins: that of nature, which decides what sprouts, when, and how it blooms.
+A process that may seem chaotic to human eyes because it escapes prediction.
+Yet for nature, this is simply the way it functions.

-This tension between control and unpredictability, between intention and spontaneity, is what guided me.
-What we perceive as disorder is often just a deeper kind of order we haven't yet learned how to read.
+This tension between control and unpredictability, between intention and spontaneity, guided me.
+What we perceive as disorder is often just a deeper order we have yet to understand.

-I focused on diversity — in color, from white to yellow, through pink, blue, and intense reds; and in form, combining the delicacy of cornflowers with the bold presence of zinnias.
-In total, over 40 species were selected for their biodiversity, visual impact, and seasonal adaptability.
+I focused on variety in color—from white to yellow, through pink, blue, and touches of deep red—and in form: the delicacy of a cornflower next to the commanding presence of a zinnia.
+In total, over 40 species, chosen to provide biodiversity, visual impact, and seasonal adaptability.

-To turn my proposal into something concrete, I decided to model the entire installation in 3D.
-I didn’t have access to detailed plans, so I measured everything myself, basin by basin.
+To make my proposal concrete, I decided to model the entire installation in 3D.
+I did not have a detailed plan, so I began taking all the measurements myself, tank by tank.

-I did this every morning at dawn, before the day’s work began, so as not to take time away from group efforts or other installations.
-It was a slow, precise process — each bed had different dimensions, angles, and orientations.
-Reconstructing it in the software was like solving a geometric puzzle.
+I did this every morning at dawn, before the start of daily activities, so as not to take time away from group work and the other installations.
+It was a long and meticulous process: each tank…

-When my proposal was accepted, I felt an overwhelming joy.
-We hadn’t even started sowing yet, but I had been trusted — and that, in itself, was a milestone.
-In such a symbolic, highly visible space, I had been given the chance to express a vision.
-My own.
+When my proposal was accepted, I felt a full, absolute joy.
+We hadn’t even sown the seeds yet, but I had been trusted—and that was already an achievement.
+In such a visible, symbolic space, I had been given the opportunity to share a vision.
+Mine.

-In the end, I wasn’t among the official designers selected through the competition.
-But I still created my own project — right in one of the most powerful and complex spaces at the festival.
-It was a small, personal victory — an external confirmation that I was on the right path.
-And after a major life and career change, that was exactly what I needed.
+In the end, I did not participate as a designer selected through the competition, but I managed to create my own project in one of the most complex and powerful areas of the festival.
+It was a small victory, an external confirmation that I was on the right path.
+After a major life and career change, it was exactly what I needed.

 Avanti